Liquid-solid friction on crystalline surfaces: a perspective: Experimental techniques

 \subsection{Hydrodynamic flow imaging : FRAP and PIV}

-Among the early attempts to measure liquid friction, the Fluorescence Recovery After Photobleaching (FRAP) was developed in the group of Liliane Léger \cite{pit2000direct}.
-This technique which can be viewed as a tracer-less Particle Imaging Velocimetry (PIV) scheme offers a local measurement and provides the full flow profile in a very simple -- planar -- geometry.
-Very promising PIV-based slippage measurements have yielded a slip length between water and silanized glass of $b\sim 16$ nm \cite{joly2004hydrodynamics} in excellent agreement with sphere-plane drainage experiments \cite{cottin-bizonne_boundary_2005}.
-Although these PIV experiments have been discontinued, the FRAP scheme has been used in recent years to measure the friction of polymer melts as a function of temperature and chain length and to disentangle the two contributions to slippage: viscosity and liquid-solid friction \cite{henot_temperature-controlled_2018}.
-In this study, by varying temperature, the authors have identified two independent activation energies for viscosity and liquid-friction coefficient.
-After showing that the activation energy for liquid-solid friction is independent of the chain length, they conclude that liquid-solid friction is controlled by monomer's structure only, in contrast with viscosity which strongly depends on chain length.
-Still, polymers remain very different from simple liquids and these results should not be hastily generalized.
+Among the early attempts to a more versatile liquid friction measurement scheme, the Fluorescence Recovery After Photobleaching (FRAP) was developed in the group of Liliane Léger \cite{pit2000direct}.
+This technique, which can be viewed as a tracer-less Particle Imaging Velocimetry (PIV) scheme, offers a local measurement and provides the full flow profile in a planar geometry.
+A few years later, promising PIV-based slippage measurements have yielded a slip length of water on silanized glass of $b\sim 16$ nm \cite{joly2004hydrodynamics}.
+The FRAP scheme has further been used in recent years with a new configuration, detailed on Figure \ref{friction_techniques_resume} \textbf{g}, to measure the friction of polymer melts as a function of temperature and chain length \cite{henot_temperature-controlled_2018}.
+A laser is used to burn a line in a fluorescent polymer (functionalized PDMS).
+A shear motion is then applied, allowing to image the flow and infer slippage.
+In this study, Henot \textit{et al.} tried to disentangle the two contributions to the slip length $b=\eta/\lambda$ : viscosity and liquid-solid friction.
+By varying temperature, the authors identified two independent activation energies for viscosity ($E^{\eta}_a$) and liquid-friction coefficient ($E^{\lambda}_a$).
+They report the independency of $E^{\lambda}_a$ on chain-length $N$ and conclude that liquid friction is controlled by the monomer's structure only, in drastic contrast with viscosity which depends on chain length as $\eta \sim N^3$.
+An interesting consequence, already pointed out by de Gennes \cite{de2003ecoulements}, is that slip length of polymer melts is proportional to viscosity while it is expected to be independent of $\eta$ in simple liquids \cite{bocquet2010nanofluidics}.
+Overall, the PIV and FRAP techniques have several drawbacks : they require a functionalization step or the addition of tracers to liquids and their resolution is much lower than dynamic SFA and colloidal probe-AFM.
+However, the simplicity of the FRAP process is a major great advantage that has allowed Restagno \textit{et al.} to collect extensive data on polymer friction.

-\subsection{Surface force apparatus}
+\subsection{Surface Force Apparatus}